 If you have any questions about Title I please contact Shannon Land, Title I Facilitator at 355-4316.
 For more information on Title I, click here.

 Title I/School Improvement Council meetings

-Our Title I Planning/SIC Meetings occur monthly September through January.
+Our Title I Planning/SIC Meetings occur monthly October through January.
+Due to Covid-19, all meeting will be held virtually through Zoom.
 Everyone is welcome to attend.
-The dates for the 2019-20 school year are as follows:
+The dates for the 2020-2021 school year are as follows: